Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         dictionary can be adjusted for different test cases, and as part of this, the user specifies their desired topology.
 At the end of this section ("Run the optimization tool") is more detail on how to create different topology cases.

         loss_comparison_plotting() takes the dictionary param_dict and runs the optimization.
         There are 4 OptimizerInit object functions that must be declared by the designer.
 In the codebase, all 4 functions are found right after another.

         The first is OptimizerInit.get_params().
 In this function, set the initially known design variables for the specific design example and topology (e.g. Vin, Vout, Iout, Vdss, etc.)

         The second is OptimizerInit.set_optimization_variables().
 Set what component attribute each of the optimization variables corresponds to, and set topology-specific initialization equations based off these variables. e.g.: self.fet1.Rds = x[0], self.fet2.Rds = x[1].
 And then e.g. self.cap1.Capacitance = ..., self.ind1.deltaB = ...

         The third is OptimizerInit.create_component_lists().
 Create objects for each component the user wants in their design, and add to an overall list of each component type.
 The user must index their components corresponding to their topology block diagram. e.g. self.fet1 = OptimizerFet(param_dict, 0), self.fet2 = OptimizerFet(param_dict, 1).
         And, self.fet_list.extend([self.fet1, self.fet2]), etc.

-        The fourt is OptimizerInit.power_pred_tot().
+        The fourth is OptimizerInit.power_pred_tot().
 Compute all physics-based loss modeling parameters, and define the power loss function for the topology given the created component objects. e.g. self.fet2.Compute_Cdsq(), then self.fet1.Rds_loss = , then Q1_loss = self.fet1.Rds_loss + self.fet1.Qg_loss, then self.power_tot = self.Q1_loss + self.Q2_loss.